-What day is the working session on Whyte Avenue?you're kidding asked 6 months ago
+What day is the working session on Whyte Avenue?you're kidding asked about 1 year ago

 Engagement related to mass transit on Whyte Avenue will be done in conjunction with engagement events for the Old Strathcona Public Realm Strategy.
 The purpose of combining the engagement for these two projects is to have a much broader conversation about all of the Whyte Avenue street elements, particularly those that make up the public realm (e.g., sidewalks, street furniture and other amenities), which is so important in supporting Whyte Avenue as a main street and entertainment district.

 Engagement activities for the Old Strathcona Public Realm Strategy are currently being planned and will occur in the winter.
 Once finalized, details will be posted to the Mass Transit and Old Strathcona Public Realm Strategy project pages.